 Child Passenger Safety Program

 Riding unrestrained is the greatest risk factor for death and injury among child occupants in motor vehicle crashes.
-According the Mississippi Department of Public Safety in 2008, 76 percent of children under the age of 16 who died in a motor vehicle crash were riding unrestrained.
+According to the Mississippi Department of Public Safety in 2012, thirty-two children under the age of 16 who died in a motor vehicle crash were riding unrestrained.
 The risk of serious injury and death in a crash can be reduced by half if adults properly buckle children into age and size appropriate car seats and booster seats.
 The deaths due to motor vehicle crashes will be significantly reduced if Mississippi adults properly restrain their children and themselves when riding in a vehicle.

 The Mississippi State Department of Health recognizes the severity of this problem and offers instruction on proper installation and use of child restraints.
 Mississippi now has over 300 certified Child Passenger Safety Technicians across the state.
 These technicians are trained to check the child restraints to ensure they fit the child properly, are installed correctly inside the vehicle, and are not damaged or expired.